osrf/TSC-RMW-Reports/humble/README.md

 * Service scalability is hampered because neither has Content Filtering, but that is on the roadmap for both.

 * For the WiFi answers, both providers mentioned that additional configuration is needed in order to make WiFi work better.
 In the Fast DDS case, this is by either providing a list of Initial Peer node (through XML configuration), or by setting up a Discovery Server.
-In the Cyclone DDS case, this is by deploying Zenoh to deal with WiFi communications in a better way.
+In the Cyclone DDS case, this is by deploying Zenoh to deal with WiFi communications in a different way.